 Subsidiaries related to one another on the grounds of a common parent company are sister companies.

-Once a company becomes a large organisation’s subsidiary, they have less freedom to make decisions.
+Once a company becomes a large organization’s subsidiary, they have less freedom to make decisions.
 Also, when a subsidiary company raises an issue, it must go through several steps before the parent company takes action.

 4. What are the tax benefits of a wholly-owned subsidiary?